Brand Names: Inderide

 What are the possible side effects of hydrochlorothiazide and propranolol (Inderide)?

-- numbness or tingly feeling in your hands or feet;
+- cold feeling in your hands and feet;

 - diarrhea, constipation, upset stomach;